MIST: An Efficient Approach for Software-Defined Multicast in Wireless Mesh Networks: System Model and Problem Formulation

-The \emph{Minimum Interference Steiner Tree} problem in a wireless mesh network aims to efficiently establish a multicast tree (Steiner tree) connecting the source and target terminals while minimizing both the total communication length cost and the number of nodes experiencing interference in the tree's vicinity.

 The first objective function bears a close relationship to the extensively studied Minimum Steiner Tree Problem, a classic NP-complete problem as identified by Karp \cite{Karp1972}.
-It is worth noting that this problem remains NP-hard, even in the context of Unit Disk Graphs \cite{bhore2023parameterized}.
-The subsequent two NP-complete problems introduced in \cite{chlamtavc2017minimizing} and \cite{kabra2018parameterized} are intricately linked to the interference metric of the second objective function presented in this paper.
+The subsequent two NP-complete problems \emph{Minimum $k$-Union Problem} and \emph{Minimum Neighborhood Problem} introduced in \cite{chlamtavc2017minimizing} and \cite{kabra2018parameterized} are intricately linked to the interference metric of the second objective function presented in this paper.